stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 - Create a SQL database to store all tabular data.
 Make queries from this database to access data while performing analysis and modeling.
 - Choose a project objective that requires use of supervised classification algorithms.
-Experiment with Random Forest, Logistic Regression, XGBoost, K-Nearest Neighbors, and ensembling any combination of models.
+Experiment with Random Forest, Logistic Regression, XGBoost, K-Nearest Neighbors, as well as ensembling any combination of models.
 - Deploy the model in a [Flask](https://flask.palletsprojects.com/en/1.1.x/){:target="_blank"} application or other interactive visualization.